colabottles/toddl/src/content/blog/the-writings-of-a-privileged-mediocre-white-man.md

 ---
 title: The Writings of a Privileged Mediocre White Man
+description: >-
-description: After a recent interview where my writing was brought up, it brought up a whole new topic.
+  After a recent interview where my writing was brought up, it brought up a whole new topic.
-date: 2022-12-02 ## YYYY-MM-DD
+date: 2022-12-02T00:00:00.000Z
 tags:
   - writing
   - tech